 To save time, neighbors traded seeds and plants, and bartered what they couldn’t find in the wild, then simply scattered the collected seeds alongside the meandering path that led from the roadway to the cottage.
 Nature did the rest, with even the annuals reseeding themselves each year, until the cottage garden bloomed in glorious disarray, year after year.

 Plan Your Unplanned Cottage Garden Now

-You need just a tad of planning effort now — and you can do that on a comfy cushion in front of a TV or a flickering fireplace — to pay off in a luxurious garden this summer.
+You need just a tad of planning effort now – and you can do that on a comfy cushion in front of a TV or a flickering fireplace – for the ultimate payoff of a luxurious garden this summer.

-Today’s sunny cottage garden would also include masses of gorgeous, spreading daylilies, beebalm, Sedum ‘Autumn Joy,’ Gold Plate Achillea, black-eyed Susan, Russian sage, morning glories and catmint.
+Today’s sunny cottage garden also includes masses of gorgeous spreading daylilies, bee balm, sedum (‘Autumn Joy’ is a favorite), Gold Plate Achillea, black-eyed Susans, Russian sage, morning glories, and catmint.

 Planting them close together early in the season keeps the weedlings from getting a grip in the soil.
 When your cottagers bloom en masse, they’ll block the sun.
 Without sun, weeds can’t flourish!

 Interplant your edibles in the sun as well.
-Violets, basil, marjoram and peppermint (in a container!) and nasturtiums, oregano, garlic, sweet peppers and tomatoes will do nicely in any cottage-style setting.
+Violets, basil, marjoram, peppermint or other mints, nasturtiums, oregano, garlic, sweet peppers, and tomatoes will do nicely in any cottage-style setting.
 Scarlet runner and pole beans look striking